Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Conclusion

 \section{Conclusion}

-This paper studies the convergence properties of Anderson acceleration and provides the first argument showing it improves the root-linear convergence factor of the fixed-point iteration when $q$ is linear and symmetric.
-We extend our investigation to nonlinear operators $q$ possessing a symmetric Jacobian at the solution and prove an adapted version of AA locally enjoys improved root-linear convergence.
-Our theoretical discoveries were validated through simulations where we showcased Anderson acceleration significantly outperforms the fixed-point iteration for Tyler's M-estimation.
+This paper studies the convergence properties of the classical windowed AA algorithm and provides the first argument showing it improves the {r}-linear convergence factor of the fixed-point iteration when $q$ is linear and symmetric.
+We extend our investigation to nonlinear operators $q$ possessing a symmetric Jacobian at fixed points and prove an adapted version of the method locally enjoys improved {r}-linear convergence.
+Our theoretical discoveries were validated through simulations where we showcased AA(m) significantly outperforms the fixed-point iteration for TME.
 In the future, we hope to generalize our results to non-symmetric linear operators and refine the estimations of the $r$-linear convergence factor.